The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Discussion

 \subsection{A transition to dust-free star-formation at $\mathbf{z \gtrsim 10}$?}

 The bluest/steepest possible value of $\beta$ is set by the intrinsic stellar spectrum of young metal-poor galaxies.
-At the youngest ages ($\lesssim 1$ Myr) and lowest metallicities ($\lesssim 1$ per cent solar) the UV slope can reach values as blue at $\beta \simeq -3$ \citep[e.g.][]{bouwens2010, robertson2010, stanway2016, topping2022}.
-However, the presence of ionized gas in galaxies will result in continuum emission as a consequence of free-free, free-bound and two-photon processes (i.e. the nebular continuum).
-This nebular continuum acts to redden the UV continuum slope \citep[e.g.][]{byler2017}.
-Models suggest that the bluest expected UV slopes when accounting for the nebular continuum emission are $\beta \simeq -2.6$ \citep[e.g.][]{stanway2016,topping2022}.
+At the youngest ages ($\lesssim 1$ Myr) and the lowest metallicities ($\lesssim 1$ per cent solar), the UV slope can reach values as blue at $\beta \simeq -3$ \citep[e.g.][]{bouwens2010, robertson2010, stanway2016, topping2022}.
+However, the presence of ionised gas in galaxies will result in continuum emission as a consequence of free-free, free-bound, and two-photon processes (i.e. the nebular continuum).
+This nebular continuum acts to redden the slope of the UV continuum \citep[e.g.][]{byler2017}.
+Models suggest that the bluest expected UV slopes when accounting for nebular continuum emission are $\beta \simeq -2.6$ \citep[e.g.][]{stanway2016,topping2022}.

-We reproduce this result for a selection of stellar population synthesis models in Fig. \ref{fig:nebular_modeling} where we plot $\beta$ as a function of stellar population age.
-The stellar populations considered are \textsc{starburst99} continuous star-formation models including a contribution from stripped stars \citep{leitherer1999,gotberg2017}, \textsc{bpassv2.3} single-burst models including $\alpha$-enhanced abundance ratios \citep{byrne2022} and Flexible Stellar Population Synthesis (\textsc{fsps}) single-burst models \citep{conroy2009, conroy2010, byler2017}.
+We reproduce this result for a selection of stellar population synthesis models in Fig. \ref{fig:nebular_modeling} where we plot $\beta$ as a function of the stellar population age.
+The stellar populations considered are \textsc{starburst99} continuous star formation models including a contribution from stripped stars \citep{leitherer1999,gotberg2017}, \textsc{bpassv2.3} single-burst models including $\alpha$-enhanced abundance ratios \citep{byrne2022} and Flexible Stellar Population Synthesis (\textsc{fsps}) single-burst models \citep{conroy2009, conroy2010, byler2017}.
 Full details of the nebular continuum modelling are given in Appendix \ref{app:cloudy_nebcont}.
-It can be seen that although variations exists between each model, the overall picture is consistent: when an escape fraction ($f_{\mathrm{esc}}$) of 0 per cent is assumed (i.e. all of the ionizing photons emitted by the stellar population are converted into nebular emission) the bluest expected UV continuum slope is $\beta \simeq -2.6$.
-Moreover, this only occurs for the youngest ages $\lesssim 30$ Myr.
-If a non-zero $f_{\mathrm{esc}}$ is assumed, then bluer slopes are possible, with a minimum value of $\beta \simeq -3$, but this occurs at ages of ${\lesssim 3 \, \mathrm{Myr}}$ and for an escape fractions close to 100 per cent (i.e. pure stellar emission).
+It can be seen that although variations exist between each model, the overall picture is consistent: when an escape fraction ($f_{\mathrm{esc}}$) of 0 per cent is assumed (i.e. all of the ionising photons emitted by the stellar population are converted into nebular emission), the bluest expected UV continuum slope is $\beta \simeq -2.6$.
+Moreover, this occurs only for the youngest ages $\lesssim 30$ Myr.
+If a nonzero $f_{\mathrm{esc}}$ is assumed, then bluer slopes are possible, with a minimum value of $\beta \simeq -3$, but this occurs at ages of ${\lesssim 3 \, \mathrm{Myr}}$ and for escape fractions close to 100 per cent (i.e. pure stellar emission).